-Before taking bisphosphonates or denosumab, it is essential to make the doctor aware of any dental problems.
-Doctors often advise people to see a dentist to address any dental issues before starting these medications.
+Before taking bisphosphonates or denosumab, it is essential to make a doctor aware of any dental issues.
+Doctors often advise people to speak with a dentist to address any dental issues before starting these medications.
 Practicing good oral hygiene, such as brushing correctly and flossing daily, may help prevent ONJ.

 External radiation therapy can cause some side effects, including:

-- Bowel problems, such as diarrhea, bloody stools, and rectal leakage.
+- Bowel problems: These issues include diarrhea, bloody stools, and rectal leakage.
 Some people may need to follow a special diet to help reduce these side effects.

-- Fatigue, which may continue for a time after treatment stops.
+- Fatigue: This may continue for a time after treatment stops.

-- Lymphedema, which can cause fluid to build up in certain parts of the body, such as the legs and groin.
+- Lymphedema: This can cause fluid to build up in certain parts of the body, such as the legs and groin.
 Physical therapy can help reduce pain and swelling.

-- Urination difficulties, such as pain while urinating, accidental leakage, and loss of control.
+- Urination difficulties: Include pain while urinating, accidental leakage, and loss of control.
 Many treatments are available for urination problems, including catheters, medications, exercises, and surgery.

 Radiopharmaceutical treatment can lead to a decrease in blood cells.
 A low blood cell count can increase a person’s risk of infection and bleeding.

-People who are taking radiopharmaceuticals should speak to their doctor about the symptoms that may indicate a low blood cell count and the precautions they can take to prevent this.
+People taking radiopharmaceuticals should consult their doctor about the symptoms that may indicate a low blood cell count and the precautions they can take to prevent this.

 Pain medication can be very effective in relieving the pain of prostate cancer and bone metastases.

-A person should talk to a doctor about any pain that they are experiencing.
+A person should talk with a doctor about any pain they are experiencing.
 The doctor can prescribe appropriate pain relief and work with the individual to develop a pain control plan.